esteemayo/burger/README.md

 ## Authentication and Authorization

 This application uses Next-Auth for authentication and authorization.
 Users can login using their username and password, and are redirected to the home page after successful authentication.
-The NEXTAUTH_SECRET environment variable is used to secure the authentication process.
+The ==NEXTAUTH_SECRET==. environment variable is used to secure the authentication process.

 ## Database Schema

 The database schema is defined using Prisma.
 The schema includes the following models:

-- User: Represent a user with a name, username, email, phone, state, city, street, address, password, confirmPassword, gender, image, and role,
+- ==User==.: Represent a user with a name, username, email, phone, state, city, street, address, password, confirmPassword, gender, image, and role,
-- Product: Represent a product with a name, description, image, ingredients, isFeatured, totalRatings, ratingNumber, likes, reviews and price.
+- ==Product==.: Represent a product with a name, description, image, ingredients, isFeatured, totalRatings, ratingNumber, likes, reviews and price.
-- Order: Represents an order with a user, product/menu items, price, status, and intent_id.
+- ==Order==.: Represents an order with a user, product/menu items, price, status, and intent_id.
-- Review: Represents a review with a rating, description, productId, userId, and consent.
+- ==Review==.: Represents a review with a rating, description, productId, userId, and consent.

 ## API Endpoints